liadbourla-prog/middleman/README.md

 Every business gets one dedicated WhatsApp number.
 Customers book, reschedule and ask questions there; the owner runs the business from the same place, in plain language.
 No app to install, no dashboard to learn, no new habit to form — for either side.

-Live in production on Google Cloud Run (`europe-west3`), serving real businesses on real WhatsApp numbers. `v1.0.243`, 2,040 commits since April 2026.
+Live in production on Google Cloud Run, serving businesses on WhatsApp numbers.

-> **This page is the write-up; the code is in a private repository.** Why, and how to get access, is at the bottom.
+> **This page is the write-up; the code is in a private repository.**
 ---

 ## The problem this is built around

 Booking is an unforgiving domain for a language model.
 A double-booked slot, a session moved to the wrong hour, or the sentence *"you're all set for Tuesday at 6"* when nothing was ever written — each is a real customer standing at a locked door.
-The failure isn't embarrassing, it's material.
+The failure isn't embarrassing, it's material, and devastating for an SMB owner.

 But the model is also the entire interface.
 There is no form to fall back on, no dropdown that constrains input to something valid.
 Someone types *"can we push my Tuesday to later in the week, and does my sister need her own booking?"* and the system has to be right.